Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 Ο Evidence of available on-line entity activity and reports such as creditor watch.

 So, there are multiple sources that may provide relevant market value information for an unlisted investment.
-For this reason, when investing in an unlisted investment, it is recommended that a trustee –
+For this reason, when investing in an unlisted investment, it is recommended that a trustee considers all sources:

 If you require assistance gathering or assessing the relevant data to support your unlisted investment valuations, please don’t hesitate to reach out.
 We’re here to help ensure your documentation is compliant and audit ready.